Cozen’s Test of the elbow joint

 • During the isometric exercise of wrist extension, the counter-force is applied on the dorsomedial aspect of the fist to reduce the involvement of the extensor carpi ulnaris muscle.

-• So that the obtaining a false-positive finding which is available to pathology within this muscle/tendon.
+• So obtaining a false-positive finding is available to pathology within this muscle/tendon.

-• A recent study which is described to Karanasios et al apply to test during the physical examination tests’
+• A recent study which is described by Karanasios et al applies to the test during the physical examination tests

 • Diagnostic accuracy of evidence suggests: